EdiTep/Node-Red-Control-Proxon-E3DC/README.md

 The terminal block X13 has 3.3 V at the connection itself.
 Following Parameters in the installer menu (code 1000) have to be adapted:

+In the Installer menu:

     Set F22 PV mode to SG (Smart Grid).
-This activates the digital input.
-    Set F23 PV Eheiz to 5V.
+This activates the digital input Set F23 PV Eheiz to 5V
-    Set F24 PV WP to 5V.
+    Set F24 PV WP to 5V
+    Set F25 WP Time to 5 min (or what you want, this is the time to wait bevor X13 switches to on)

 In the Settings menu:

-    D05 PV Priority ON.
+    D05 PV Priority ON

 After I contacted Zimmermann, they sent me a CVS file with all the Modbus information, the wiring can be seen on the circuit diagrams that were given to me at the time of acceptance.
 Please leave me an email via PM and I can send you the CSV file.